 About this mezcal

-El Jolgorio Coyote is made with semi-wild agave Coyote that was harvested by Tio Pedro and his family.
-Agave Coyote is an agave Americana that took 16 years to reach maturity.
+El Jolgorio Coyote is made with semi-wild maguey Coyote that was harvested by Tio Pedro and his family.
+Maguey Coyote is an agave Americana that takes about 16 years to reach maturity in this region.
 This mezcal is made by Tio Pedro Vasquez in Lachigui, El Palmar, Oaxaca.
 This elegant and vivacious mezcal was first released (Edition 1) in 2017, which was made from agave that was harvested in 2016.
 The first release had only 120 bottles.
 The first batch is 50.1% ABV.

 El Jolgorio Mezcal